gconsidine/bos-test/README.md

     botConfig = require('./bot.config');

 describe('Example', function () {
-    it('Should yield an object containing my-service and its injected dependencies', function (done) {
+    it('Should yield my-service and its dependencies', function (done) {

         bot.inject('my-service', botConfig).then(function (bos) {
             expect(bos.config).to.be.defined;